THE BASICS:

 Is Dottie a social dog?

-Dottie is fairly social (and oddly, she especially likes big dogs).
-Unless they are too boisterous and in her face.
-If they're respectful and calm, she's fine with any breed or size.
+Dottie is fairly social unless a dog is too boisterous or loud.
+If they're respectful and calm, she's fine with any breed or size of dog.
 Dottie likes people and greets everyone (strangers included) with a wag of her tail, a friendly bark and snuff.

 What does Dottie like to do?